Flag of New England: Pine tree flags

 Some controversy exists concerning which flag flew at the Battle of Bunker Hill in 1775 at the onset of the American Revolutionary War.
 An officer of the Royal Marines reported that no flags were used by the Americans, but John Trumbull placed a red flag with a pine tree in his 1786 painting The Death of General Warren at the Battle of Bunker's Hill, June 17, 1775.
 However, he later painted another version of this painting for the family of the fallen general which depicts a blue flag.
 Another variation commonly used to represent the battle has a blue field with a white canton, the canton quartered with St. George's Cross and a tree.

-According to author Boleslaw Mastai, the blue field was due to an error in a wood engraving which caused confusion among painters.
+According to author Boleslaw Mastai, a specialist in American antiquities, the blue field was due to an error in a wood engraving which caused confusion among painters.
 The printing error might have been caused by incorrect "hatching", whereby parallel lines represent heraldic tinctures or colors; horizontal lines represent blue and vertical ones represent red.
 However, Benson John Lossing writes in Field Book of the Revolution that he interviewed the daughter of a Bunker Hill veteran who told her that he hoisted a blue flag on Breed's Hill prior to the battle.
 Regardless of its authenticity, the blue variation has become a symbol of the Battle of Bunker Hill and also of Charlestown, Boston, the neighborhood encompassing Bunker and Breed's hills.
 It was also featured on a 1968 US Postage Stamp.

 There were other pine flags flown in the region as well.
-One of the most well known examples is the Pine Tree Flag, sometimes known as the “Appeal to Heaven” flag.
+One of the most well known examples is the Pine Tree Flag, sometimes known as the "Appeal to Heaven" flag.
 This flag was the ensign of the Massachusetts Bay Navy and the early colonial patriot naval force.
 This flag was not used outside of New England as it was not deemed suitable to represent the entire United Colonies, with the pine being so strongly associated with New England and Massachusetts Bay in particular.